JosXa/tgintegration/README.md

 ![image](https://github.com/JosXa/tgintegration/blob/master/docs/assets/start_botlistbot.png)

-Examining these buttons in the response...
+Examining the buttons in the response...

 ``` python
 # Extract first (and only) inline keyboard from the replies